Sailing Hatseflats

 Instead of following the traditional setup for the Tirrik rig I based my setup on the following decisions:

-• Use the best quality hardware because my life may depend on it some day.
+• use the best hardware because it makes sailing easier and my life may depend on it some day.

-Examples: Harken blocks for extra strength and minimum friction, Wichard carabiners to take the stress of the downhaul, stainless steel belaying pins.
+Examples: Harken 4:1 tackle for the downhaul, Harken blocks for extra strength and minimum friction, Wichard carabiners to take the stress of the downhaul, stainless steel belaying pins.

-• Minimize the number fittings, use dyneema loops and Prusik knots instead.
+• minimize the number of fittings, use dyneema loops and Prusik knots instead.

-The only fittings that must be fixed are: fairlead and halyard cleat on the mast, clam cleats for the reefing line on the boom.
-All these fittings were not bolted but riveted to the alloy tubes.
+The only fixed fittings are the halyard fairlead and halyard cleat on the mast and clam cleats on the boom for the reefing lines.
+These fittings were riveted to the spars with 5mm rivets.

 When I first tried to sail upwind in June 2018 I found that Hatseflats could not point upwind.
 Adding a bleater did not work, probably because I still sailed with too little downhaul tension.